modal volume

 Example

-Use ”-” (a hyphen) as LOCAL_DESTINATION to write contents of file to stdout (only for non-glob paths).
+Use ”-” as LOCAL_DESTINATION to write file contents to standard output.

 Usage: